 A survey out today points to a decline in traditional outdoor games like hopscotch, marbles and conkers.
-You may have heard me talking about the findings on Radio 5 live this morning (from 53’30″ in), supporting the call for a ‘rough and tumble play’ campaign.
+You may have heard me talking about the findings on Radio 5 live this morning, supporting the call for a ‘rough and tumble play’ campaign.
 Mourning the loss of such games makes a nice summer season story.
 But does it really matter?
 Isn’t the attempt to revive interest in these games just shallow nostalgia?
 Is it even adults’ business to get involved?
 After all, these games have traditionally been passed down through the generations by children themselves, with little or no adult input.

 I think there is something important about these traditional games that cannot simply be dismissed as rose-tinted, sepia-toned nostalgia.
 And I think the time is right to revisit these games and breathe new life into them.

 There is something wonderfully pared down and self-reliant about many traditional games.
 They rarely need equipment.
 Many can be played almost anywhere, and can cope with a wide range of ages, abilities and numbers of players (I once saw two siblings play hide-and-seek for about fifteen minutes in a five-metres-by-five leisure centre reception area.)
 And the rules can be endlessly adapted – just as long as a sense of fair play is respected.